UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       This is a bit more generous in its checking and should work as you want.

 #.
-Python can also do complex maths.
+Python can also do complex maths, as we commonly need for circuit analysis.
 There is a module :python:`cmath` in the standard library which adds functions for working with complex numbers.
 Make a new cell and enter the code below.

    .. code-block:: python